 - Current Price.
 The current, active price from GOOGLEFINANCE.
 This is pulled with GOOGLEFINANCE(ticker,”price”).

 - 52-Week Low.
-The lowest the price has been in 52 weeks, pulled from GOOGLEFINANCE.
+Historical data for the lowest the price has been in 52 weeks, pulled from GOOGLEFINANCE.
 This is pulled with GOOGLEFINANCE(ticker,”low52″).

 - 52-Week High.
-The highest the price has been in 52 weeks, pulled from GOOGLEFINANCE.
+Historical data for the highest the price has been in 52 weeks, pulled from GOOGLEFINANCE.
 This is pulled with GOOGLEFINANCE(ticker,”high52″).

 This is all you would need for basic stock tracking.

-As you can see, GOOGLEFINANCE is generally called with the ticker (such as FB or AMZN) and then an attribute name (such as “price,” “low52,” or “high52”).
-This isn’t a lot of information, but it’s usually what people look at when they’re establishing some basic information regarding stocks.
+As you can see, GOOGLEFINANCE is generally called with the ticker symbol (such as FB or AMZN) and then an attribute name (such as “price,” “low52,” or “high52”).
+This isn’t a lot of information, but it’s usually what people look at when they’re establishing some basic stock data.

 Attributes for the GOOGLEFINANCE Function